Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Introduction

 \subsection{Acknowledgments}

-Our debt to Peter May and Johann Sigurdsson should be obvious.
+Our debt to Peter May and Johann Sigurdsson is obvious.
 We thank them also for many useful conversations and correspondence.
-We thank David Ben-Zvi, Dan Freed, Jacob Lurie, and Mike Mandell for helpful conversations and encouragement.
+We thank David Ben-Zvi, Dan Freed, Jacob Lurie, Mike Mandell, and Thomas Nikolaus for helpful conversations and encouragement.
+This paper was improved by very careful readings by Anssi Lahtinen and Aaron Royer.
+We are grateful to Rune Haugseng for a very useful suggestion about pushforward.
 Finally, we wish to thank our collaborators Mike Hopkins and Charles Rezk, without whom this project would not exist.